Homepage / Cancer Info: Cancer AWARENESS

 Breast Cancer

-Risk factors for developing breast cancer include: female sex, obesity, lack of physical exercise, drinking alcohol, hormone replacement therapy during menopause, ionizing radiation, early age at first menstruation, having children late or not at all, older age, and family history.
+Risk factors for developing breast cancer include obesity, a lack of physical exercise, alcohol consumption, hormone replacement therapy during menopause, ionizing radiation, an early age at first menstruation, having children late in life (or not at all), older age, having a prior history of breast cancer, and a family history of breast cancer.

-Breast cancer most commonly develops in cells from the lining of milk ducts and the lobules that supply the ducts with milk.
+About five to ten percent of cases are the result of an inherited genetic predisposition, including BRCA mutations among others.
+Breast cancer most commonly develops in cells from the lining of milk ducts and the lobules that supply these ducts with milk.

 The links below will take you directly to the website's pages on Breast Cancer